 When you realise this, you have 2 choices.
 Fight routine with all of your might, or lean into it.
-I chose the latter and can safely say that the routine I developed over the following 6 years with my next 3 babies has change my life and saved my sanity.
-Check out the full details of my baby routine below.
+I chose the latter and can safely say that the routine I developed over the following 6 years with my next 3 babies has changed my life and saved my sanity.
+Check out the full details of my baby & toddler routines below.

 Plan Your Days

 Following on from routine, I am also a huge fan of planning.
-The only way that you will keep on top of every doctors appointment and playgroup and meal time and nap time along with the billion other things that you will have to fit into your days, is by plannng them out.
-Click the button below to see how I plan our calendars for my 4 childern.
+The only way that you will keep on top of every doctor’s appointment and playgroup and mealtime and nap time along with the billion other things that you will have to fit into your days is by planning them out.
+Click the button below to see how I plan our calendars for my 4 children.

 Know That It Is Such A Short Time

 The nights are long but the years are short.Unknown.

 This quote could not be truer.
 In fact, the more babies you have, the faster time speeds by.
 This newborn you are welcoming will go faster than it did with your last baby.